ZiyangWang-Nah/CMEECourseWork/week2/README.md

 A fresh trial to give a taste on writing a python program.

 ## cfexercises1.py
 This script contains a collection of functions for basic mathematical operations which can be called and tested.
+Example usage: After import cfexercises1 to other scripts, you can call functions defined in cfexercises1.py using *cfexercises1.foo_6(5)*

 ## cfexercises2.py
 This script uses different ways (six functions) to say hello (X) to test how many times “hello” will be printed when meeting specific conditions.